Professor of History

 Areas of Research/Interest:

-Europe and America in the Twentieth Century, Cold War, Modern German history; European women's history.
+Europe and America in the Twentieth Century, Cold War, history of Human Rights, Global economy in twentieth century, Modern German history; European women's history

 Mary (Molly) Nolan was trained as a Modern German historian and has written on German social and labor history and on the politics of Holocaust and World War II memory in Germany.
-Her research now focuses on twentieth-century European-American relations, economic, political and cultural.
+She has researched extensively on twentieth-century European-American relations, economic, political and cultural.
 She has written on anti-Americanism and Americanization in Europe as well as on American anti-Europeanism.
-Her next project involves the pivotal decade of the 1970s.
+She is currently exploring the complex intersections of human rights and neoliberalism from the 1970s on.
 She teaches classes on the Cold War in Europe and America, Women and Gender in Modern Europe, Human Rights and Humanitarian Interventions, and Consumption and Consumer Culture.
-She is on the editorial boards of International Labor and Working-class History and of Politics and Society.
+She is on the editorial boards of International Labor and Working-class History and of Politics & Society.

 The Transatlantic Century: Europe and America, 1890-2010.
 Cambridge University Press, 2012.

 The University Against Itself: The NYU Strike and the Future of the Academic Workplace, co-edited with Monika Kraus, Michael Palm, Andrew Ross.
 Temple University Press, 2008.